undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Valašsko (Moravian Wallachia)

-The Moravian highlands where shepherd culture, Jurkovič timber architecture and a century-old open-air museum hold the pastoral past in plain sight.
+The Moravian highlands where a century-old open-air museum and Jurkovič's timber chalets keep the shepherd past in plain sight.

 Sources & methodology